 Set a custom status while you're away.

-Manage your notifications so your holiday is undisturbed.
+Manage your notifications so your vacation goes undisturbed.

 Catch up with personal and channel highlights when you get back.

 Let everyone know you're taking time off and when you'll be back by setting a custom status.
 Update the emoji to give more detail on your plans and set expectations for your response time.
 You can add an airplane for when you're in flight, and switch to a palm tree when you've reached the beach. 🏝

 Another way to let your team know you won't be responding right away is to set your availability to away.
 You'll be listed as inactive in Slack — even if you open the app for a quick peek.
 (But no peeking — go relax!)